tcvang229/System-WAIA/README.md

 ##### recognition.start() = starts the action that allows user's voice to be taken into consideration
 ##### recognition.stop() = stops the action that allows the user's voice to be taken into consideration

-# Developer Credit
+# Credit
-Tswjfwmeng Vang
+Developer: Tswjfwmeng Vang